 The Wall Street Journal called Bovard “the roving inspector general of the modern state,” the New York Times labeled him “an anti-czar Czar,” and Washington Post columnist George Will called him a “one-man truth squad.”
 His 1994 book Lost Rights: The Destruction of American Liberty received the Free Press Association’s Mencken Award as Book of the Year.
 His Terrorism and Tyranny won the Lysander Spooner Award for the Best Book on Liberty in 2003.
 He received the Thomas Szasz Award for Civil Liberties work, awarded by the Center for Independent Thought, and the Freedom Fund Award from the Firearms Civil Rights Defense Fund of the National Rifle Association.

-His writings have been been publicly denounced by the chief of the Federal Bureau of Investigation (FBI), the Secretary of Agriculture, the Secretary of Housing and Urban Development, the Postmaster General, and the chiefs of the U.S. International Trade Commission, the Drug Enforcement Administration, and the Federal Emergency Management Agency, as well as by many congressmen and other malcontents.
+His writings have been been publicly denounced by the chief of the Federal Bureau of Investigation (FBI), the Secretary of Labor, the Secretary of Agriculture, the Secretary of Housing and Urban Development, the Postmaster General, and the chiefs of the U.S. International Trade Commission, Drug Enforcement Administration, Equal Employment Opportunity Commission, and the Federal Emergency Management Agency, as well as by the American Federation of Government Employees, the American Civil Liberties Union, the Washington Post, and many congressmen and other malcontents.

 Contact Bovard at firstname.lastname@example.org